Pelvic Avulsion Fractures In Children

-- Activities or sports that need quick running starts and quick stopping, such as soccer, tennis, or football.
-Hurdlers, sprinters, and long-jumpers are at an increased risk of having this fracture.
+Activities or sports that involve quick running starts and quick stopping may cause a pelvic avulsion fracture.
+Examples are soccer, tennis, rugby, or football.
+Hurdlers, sprinters, long-jumpers, cheerleaders, and gymnasts are also at an increased risk of this fracture.

 What are the signs and symptoms of a pelvic avulsion fracture?

 Your child may have a sudden pain or feel a pop in his hip or groin during an activity.
-The groin is the area where your child's abdomen (belly) meets his upper leg.
-Your child may have trouble moving his hip and leg, or have trouble sitting.
+He may have trouble moving his hip and leg, or have trouble sitting.
 The pain is often worse when the affected area is touched.
-Your child may also have trouble walking or may not be able to walk at all.
+Your child may also have trouble walking, or he may not be able to walk at all.

 How is a pelvic avulsion fracture diagnosed?